IBM/BluePic/README.md

 <br>
 ## Project Structure
-* `/BluePic-iOS` directory for the iOS client.
+* `/SwiftBluePic-iOS` directory for the iOS client.
-* `/BluePic-server` directory for the BluePic-server.
+* `/SwiftBluePic-server` directory for the SwiftBluePic-server.
 * `/img` directory for images for this README.

 <br>